Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Data sources

 \subsection{NLCD land cover}

-The stratification approach proposed in this work (Section \ref{sec:methodology:dataset_curation}) relies on an existing land cover product to select strata from which training samples are drawn.
+The stratification approach proposed in this work (Section~\ref{sec:methodology:dataset_curation}) relies on an existing land cover product to select strata from which training samples are drawn.
 For this purpose, we used the USGS's National Land Cover Database (NLCD) to provide the necessary land cover information for stratification.
-The NLCD has historically been among the most widely used land cover datasets in the United States, supporting numerous applications in human and ecosystem health studies, urban planning, natural hazard assessment, hydrology, and land management \citep{sohlThirtyYearsUS2025}.
-The latest version of the NLCD (Annual NLCD) provides a yearly 20-class land cover product primarily derived from Landsat imagery at \SI{30}{\meter} resolution from 1985 to 2024 \citep{unitedstatesgeologicalsurveyAnnualNationalLand2025}.
-While the spatial resolution of the NLCD land cover product is substantially coarser than the \SI{1}{\meter} land cover product we aim to produce, the NLCD provides a comprehensive land cover product at a national scale and has a history of consistent use in the literature \citep{yangNewGenerationUnited2018, blackardMappingUSForest2008,netzelPatternBasedAssessmentLand2015}, making it a suitable choice to provide land cover information to guide the stratification process.
-To align with the collection year of the NAIP imagery used in this work, we use 2023 data over the state of Mississippi.
+The NLCD has historically been among the most widely used land cover datasets in the United States, supporting numerous applications in human and ecosystem health studies, urban planning, natural hazard assessment, hydrology, and land management~\citep{sohlThirtyYearsUS2025}.
+The latest version of the NLCD (Annual NLCD) provides a yearly 20-class land cover product primarily derived from Landsat imagery at \SIadj{30}{\meter} resolution from 1985 to 2024~\citep{unitedstatesgeologicalsurveyAnnualNationalLand2025}.
+While the spatial resolution of the NLCD land cover product is substantially coarser than the \SIadj{1}{\meter} land cover product we produced in this study, the NLCD provides a comprehensive land cover product at a national scale and has a history of consistent use in the literature~\citep{yangNewGenerationUnited2018,blackardMappingUSForest2008,netzelPatternBasedAssessmentLand2015}, making it a suitable choice to provide land cover information to guide the stratification process.
+To align with the collection year of the NAIP imagery used to train the model, we used 2023 data over the state of Mississippi.